U.S. Capitol building on a sunny day with blue sky in background and lawn in foreground.

 Automation and Job Loss

-Automation was the focus of many bills introduced in the 2024 legislative session.
+Automation has been the focus of many bills introduced in 2024 and 2025.
 The bills differ, however, in their approach.
 We have grouped them into three broad categories:

-2. Protecting workers from automation and job loss.
+1. Protecting workers from automation and job loss

-A final policy strategy attempts to change the incentives and economic context for employers’ decisions about technology adoption.
-For example, recent bills introduced in New York would tax (2024) or withhold subsidies (2023) from companies that use technology to displace workers.
-Two bills introduced in New Jersey in 2024 would offer tax credits to companies that hire workers displaced due to automation or participate in technology-related apprenticeship programs for workers.
+Another policy strategy is to change the incentives surrounding automation.
+For example, several bills were reintroduced in New York in 2025 that would tax or withhold subsidies from companies that use technology to displace workers.
+Similarly, two bills introduced in New Jersey would offer tax credits to companies that either hire displaced workers (2024) or participate in technology-related apprenticeship programs (2025) for workers displaced due to automation.

-That said, education and training in the context of a rapidly changing workplace is clearly a key area requiring policy innovation.
-One important model here is the comprehensive federal Workers’ Right to Training Act of 2019.
-This bill establishes strong requirements for employers to provide on-the-job training and offer alternative employment to workers whose jobs are in danger of being changed (in their pay, working conditions, or skill requirements) or replaced due to new technologies.
+Providing workers with the education and training they need to navigate rapid technological change is a key area requiring policy innovation.
+One important model is the comprehensive federal Workers’ Right to Training Act, which was introduced in 2019.
+This bill would establish strong requirements for employers to provide on-the-job retraining and offer alternative employment to workers whose jobs are in danger of being changed (in their pay, working conditions, or skill requirements) or replaced due to new technologies.
 A more recent New Jersey bill (2024) would require employers to provide notice, retraining, and severance pay to workers who experience technology-related job loss.
-Other bills direct government agencies rather than employers to provide training to workers in industries impacted by technological change, such as two bills introduced at the federal level (Investing in Tomorrow’s Workforce Act of 2023 and the Workforce of the Future Act of 2024).
+Another New Jersey bill from 2025 would require the state to engage with unions in expanding training programs in sectors impacted by technology-related job loss, and proposes a tax on AI infrastructure to fund these programs.
+Other bills direct government agencies rather than employers to offer retraining to workers in industries impacted by technological change; two such bills introduced at the federal level are Investing in Tomorrow’s Workforce Act of 2023 and the Workforce of the Future Act of 2024.
+Two 2025 New Jersey bills direct public funds to nonprofits or to public-private partnerships to provide AI training to workers.

-• Employers should be prohibited from using digital technologies to automate or eliminate core job functions.
+• Employers should be prohibited from using digital technologies to automate jobs, eliminate core job functions, or reduce work hours.

-• Employers must conduct an impact assessment prior to deploying any digital technologies that have the potential to automate or eliminate core job functions.
+• Employers must conduct an impact assessment prior to deploying any digital technologies that have the potential to automate, eliminate, or change core job functions.

 • Businesses cannot train an AI model with a worker’s work product (e.g., digital likeness, expertise, voice, writing, art, music), or use a worker’s digital replica without receiving express and informed consent and potentially giving the creator credit and compensation.